bgveenstra/cs-lessons/introduction-to-algorithms.md

 ---

-> Note: If you have the ability to do so in your schedule, move the introductory material into pre-reading.
+> Note: If you have the ability to do so in your schedule, it'd probably help to move the introductory material into pre-reading.

 # Introduction to Algorithms